use-case

 Notion Mail vs Dedicated Email-to-Notion Tools: Which Do You Need?

 Notion launched Notion Mail in April 2025 — a full AI-powered email client built into the Notion ecosystem.
-It can auto-label emails, compose messages with Notion blocks, and even push emails into your workspace.
+It could auto-label emails, compose messages with Notion blocks, and push emails into your workspace.

 What Notion Mail Actually Is

 Notion Mail is a Gmail client.
 It replaces your email interface with a Notion-styled inbox.
-Key features include:
+Key features include AI-powered auto-labeling and sorting, Notion-style / commands for composing emails, calendar integration for scheduling, and the ability to push emails into Notion pages and databases.

 It's a powerful product — but it's designed to be your email app, not a way to pipe emails into your databases.